Elegoater/text_boost/README.md

 # Text Boost
-A chrome extension for increased accessibility for those hard of sight
+A chrome extension for increased accessibility for those hard of sight.